rbatllet/private-blockchain/EXAMPLES.md

 Comprehensive real-world examples and practical use cases for the Private Blockchain implementation.

+> **IMPORTANT NOTE**: The classes shown in these examples (DocumentVerificationSystem, SupplyChainTracker, MedicalRecordsSystem, FinancialAuditSystem, KeyManagementPatterns, KeyCleanupManager, AuthorizedKeyInfo) are conceptual and designed to illustrate potential use cases.
+They are not part of the actual project code.
+Only the Blockchain, Block, AuthorizedKey, CryptoUtil, and JPAUtil classes exist in the current implementation.

 ## 📋 Table of Contents

 - [Use Case Examples](#-use-case-examples)